DauphineWeb/ProgrammationWeb2023/03-08 Django/README.md

 ## 3.1 Routing to your app

-In order to tell Django, what the user should get depending on the URL they have typed in, we need to create functions in Python that take in a **request** object as a parameter and return some type of **response** object for Django to send back to the user.
+In order to tell Django what the user should receive depending on the URL they have typed in, we need to create functions in Python that take in a **request** object as a parameter and return some type of **response** object for Django to send back to the user.

 1. Open `MY_APP/views.py`.
 2. Add a function creating a response.